 When hosting a Friendsgiving dinner, it’s important to be mindful of the number of people that can comfortably fit in your home.
 Don’t invite your 100 closest acquaintances.
 Work with the space that you have and make sure your friends will be comfortable moving around without the fear of knocking over a lamp or tripping over your couch due to overcrowdedness.
 And even if you keep your party small, don’t be afraid to mix different friend groups together.
 You never know who might get along.
 Inviting too many people is one of the top mistakes a host can make.

-Before you host any party, it’s important to clean your house; even though Friendsgiving is a more casual gathering, it’s not an exception to this rule.
-You also want to make sure that you have enough table space, seating, and flatware for all of your guests.
-If you’re lacking table space or seats, don’t be afraid to rent some card tables and folding chairs.
-If you need plates, silverware, or serving vessels: go disposable, nobody will judge you.
+Before you host any party, it’s important to clean your house (especially the dirtiest places in your home).
+Your Friendsgiving celebration can be as formal or as casual as you’d like it to be, but having a clean home before inviting others over is etiquette 101.
+If you are choosing to go the more formal route, make sure to have enough table space, seating and flatware for all of your guests.
+If you’re lacking table space or seats, rent some card tables and folding chairs.
+If you need plates, silverware, or serving vessels, go disposable.